|

 admiring their graceful movements.
 Elves, he thought, shaking

-his head, like horses
+his head, are like horses...

 A slim white hand touched his arm.